Andrew Castle

 Between 2000 and 2010, Castle was a presenter on the now defunct ITV breakfast programme GMTV, sharing duties with Ben Shephard to present its weekday magazine programme.
 In 2009, he began presenting the ITV daytime game show Divided.
-In 2013, Castle began presenting for LBC.
+In 2013, Castle began presenting for talk radio station LBC, leaving the station in 2023.

 He has also taken part in Strictly Come Dancing and 71 Degrees North.

 Early life

 Castle was born in Epsom, Surrey.
 His mother, Lavinia Pollock (the great-grandchild of Annie Besant), married Frank Castle in April 1953.
 Andrew was born in 1963.
 Castle won a tennis scholarship to Millfield School in Somerset but at 15 his parents separated and he had to leave.
 Another scholarship sent him to Kansas.
 He taught tennis at the Wichita Racquet Club to both children and adults.

-Castle's father ran the fishmonger's in Westerham, Kent, where his customers included the lady of nearby Chartwell House, Winston Churchill's wife Clementine.
-He went on to own shops in North Cheam; Norbury; Stoneleigh, Surrey; and owned a fish and chip shop in Taunton, Somerset (Kingston Road).
+Castle's father ran a fishmonger's in Westerham, Kent.
+He went on to own shops in North Cheam; Norbury; Stoneleigh, Surrey; and owned a fish and chip shop in Taunton, Somerset.